 How to Invest in ByteDance, the Company That Owns TikTok

-ByteDance is the Chinese company that owns TikTok, a social media platform that has become incredibly popular all over the world.
+ByteDance is the Chinese company that owns TikTok, the 5th most popular social media platform in the world.

-It took just 9 months for TikTok to reach 100 million users.
-Now, TikTok is one of just 6 social media apps with more than 1 billion monthly active users.
+It took just 9 months for TikTok to reach 100 million users, an unprecedented rate of growth.
+It's now used by more than 1.5 billion people each month, one of just 7 social media apps with more than 1 billion monthly active users.

 The others are:

-• Facebook, WhatsApp, and Instagram, owned by Meta (META), a $892 billion company.
+- Facebook, WhatsApp, Instagram, and Messenger, owned by Meta (META), a $1.9 trillion company.

-While you couldn't have invested in Meta, Google, or Tencent before they went public, you can invest in ByteDance before it goes public.
+And while you couldn't have invested in Meta, Google, or Tencent before their IPOs, there is a way to invest in ByteDance before it goes public.

 Here's how to invest in TikTok-parent ByteDance before its IPO.